AtlassianPS/AtlassianPS.github.io/_posts/2017-08-22-ConfluencePS-v2.0.md

  - Release
 ---

-We have just uploaded a new version of the **ConfluencePS** module to the [Gallery](https://www.powershellgallery.com/packages/ConfluencePS/2.0.0) and to [GitHub](https://github.com/AtlassianPS/ConfluencePS/releases/tag/v2.0.0).
+We have just published a new major version of the **ConfluencePS** module to the [Gallery](https://www.powershellgallery.com/packages/ConfluencePS/2.0.0) and to [GitHub](https://github.com/AtlassianPS/ConfluencePS/releases/tag/v2.0.0)!
 <!--more-->

+There's also a short announcement [on Reddit](https://www.reddit.com/r/PowerShell/comments/6ua676/confluenceps_v2_released/).
+All details can be found in the [changelog](https://github.com/AtlassianPS/ConfluencePS/blob/master/CHANGELOG.md), but the biggest changes are copied below for your convenience:

+---

-# Description
+### Description
 A new major version!
 ConfluencePS has been totally refactored to introduce new features and greatly improve efficiency.

 "A new major version" means limited older functionality was intentionally broken.
 In addition, there are a ton of good changes, so some big picture notes first: